borisbaldassari/alambic/doc/pages_md/03_Setup/03_Run.md

     morbo bin/alambic

+Note: this is the same as using the prefork command within Alambic:

+    bin/alambic daemon

 ## Minion job queueing

 The above commands start the UI daemon, but all long-running operations (e.g. project analyses) use a job queueing system, [Minion](http://mojolicious.org/perldoc/Minion).
 One needs to start a minion worker to actually do the work: